Waxes

 5-Alkylresorcinols or resorcinolic lipids are minor wax or cell wall constituents of higher plants, although they are present in other plant tissues, including roots, and some forms are found in insects, fungi, algae, slime moulds, mosses and bacteria.
 They are part of a wider class of phenolic lipids that include the anacardic acids.
 In structure, they are 5-alkyl-1,3-dihydroxybenzenes in which the alkyl moiety is linear (non-isoprenoid), and they exist in a wide range of chain lengths with varying numbers and positions of double bonds.
 Species with fully saturated chains tend to be more abundant in cereals, where alkylresorcinols can occur in significant amounts.
 In rye, 74 forms have been characterized with 5-alkyl chain lengths of 14 to 27 carbon atoms and zero to four double bonds, together with forms with oxo groups or 2‑methyl-substituents in the ring.
 The wax layer of Scilla bifolia, a herbaceous perennial, contains five classes of alkylphenyl lipids, including resorcinols and structurally related methoxy- and methyl-benzene derivatives.
 Sorgoleone or 2-hydroxy-5-methoxy-3-[8Z,11Z,14-pentadecatriene]-p-benzoquinone and related molecules are major components of the oily substance exuding from the roots of sorghum (Sorghum bicolor).
 2‑Methyl-alkylresorcinols are only present in significant amounts in the pseudo-cereal quinoa.

 In cereal grains, they are present in bran, the hard outer cell wall comprising pericarp, testa and aleurone layers, but they are not found in the endosperm used to make flour; they have been detected in rice, but not in the edible parts.
-They are consumed in the human diet in significant amounts with cereal grains, and while they are reported to exert biological effects in animal cells in vitro, it is not known whether these are observed in vivo, although alkylresorcinols in general are reported to have beneficial effects upon metabolic and immune processes.
+They are consumed in the human diet in significant amounts with cereal grains, and while they are reported to exert effects in animal cells in vitro, it is not known whether these are observed in vivo, although alkylresorcinols in general are reported to be of benefit towards metabolic and immune processes.
 They are catabolized by oxidation in the liver by a mechanism like that of tocopherols, commencing with ω‑oxidation of the alkyl tail of the molecule catalysed by CYP4F2, followed by β-oxidation to form 3,5‑dihydroxybenzoic acid ultimately, which can be eliminated as the glucuronide or sulfate.

 6. Analysis